 Stephen Twigge – Head of Collections (Modern)

-Dr Stephen Twigge joined The National Archives in 1999 as head of the team responsible for selecting records from government departments and is now Head of the Collections (Modern) team within the Advice and Records Knowledge department.
+Dr Stephen Twigge joined The National Archives in 1999 as head of the team responsible for selecting records from government departments and is now Head of the Collections (Modern) team within the Collections Expertise and Engagement department.

 Stephen recently returned to The National Archives following a four-year secondment at the Foreign and Commonwealth Office where he was responsible for editing two volumes of Documents on British Policy Overseas, the official record of British foreign policy.
 Stephen was formerly a Post Doctoral Research Fellow at the Department of International Politics, University of Wales, Aberystwyth and is a Fellow of the Royal Historical Society.
 He has published a number of books and articles on cold war history including German Unification 1989-90, Berlin in the Cold War 1948-1990, British Intelligence, Avoiding Armageddon and Planning Armageddon.

 Dr Sean Cunningham has worked in the public services and research departments of The National Archives for over 15 years.
 He is currently the Head of Medieval Records within the Collections Expertise and Engagement department.
 Sean has extensive experience of research into late medieval and early Tudor England, and has published widely on the reigns of Richard III and Henry VII, the politics and society in the north of England, and the records of late medieval government.
 He is a Fellow of the Royal Historical Society and co-convenor of the Late Medieval Seminar at London University’s Institute of Historical Research.

 Mark Dunton – Principal Records Specialist, Contemporary Records